Vector General: Drawing concepts

 Vectors were represented logically by two end points in space.
 Each point was defined by two or three 12-bit values, thereby representing a space from 0 to 4,095 in X, Y and (optionally) Z. The terminal had three 12-bit registers to hold the values while they were being manipulated.

 The system allowed vectors to be represented in a number of ways in memory.
 The most basic mode, "absolute", required two points, one for each end of the vector.
 "Relative" vectors were expressed as offsets from the last set of values, so only one point was needed to define a vector, the first point being the endpoint of the last one.
 This could halve the number of points needed to describe a complete drawing, if the data was continuous like a line chart.
 "Incremental" vectors further reduced memory by using only 6-bits for each point, allowing the data to be packed into less memory in the host.
 The system could be set to add the values to the high- or low-order 6 bits of the last value, allowing gross or fine movement.
-Finally, "autoincrementing" vectors further reduced the memory requirements by requiring only one value to be stored, with the others being incremented by a preset amount as each new point was read in.
+Finally, "autoincrementing" vectors further reduced the memory requirements by requiring only one value to be stored; an increment value for X or Y was pre-loaded and then a series of values for the other axis read, with the pre-loaded value added to the one axis as every new value was read.
 These were similar to relative vectors, with one of the two axes always having the same relative offset.
 The system also had a separate circuit to generate circular arcs, as opposed to having to send in a series of points.